Understanding the Role of Coconut Oil for Crepey Skin

 References and Sources

-2. Coconut oil as moisturizer clinical trial - PubMed Study
+2. Coconut as moisturizer clinical trial - PubMed Study

 4. Crepey skin causes and treatment - Cleveland Clinic

-6. Coconut oil for skin benefits - Medical News Today
+6. Coconut for skin benefits - Medical News Today

 Medical Disclaimer